UoY-RoboStar/CSPMGraphSynthesis/README.md

 This package synthesises, and verifies the deadlock-freedom of, CSP models via a graph-based approach.
 The outputs of operation are:
 - Database.csv: a dataset of entries including
     - the CSP model,
     - the refinement property checked,
+    - the refinement property checked (modified to counter FDR considering SKIP as termination),
     - the outcome of the verification,
     - the counterexample,
     - a version of the counterexample with hidden events revealed,